youwen5/web/routes/math/+three-isomorphism-theorems.typ

     We know $iota$ and $pi_W$ to be linear, so the composition is also a linear map.

-    Now that we#(apostrophe)ve established the existence of such a linear map
+    Now that we’ve established the existence of such a linear map
     $tau$, the idea is to first show that $tau$ is surjective (that is, its image is its codomain $(U+W) slash W$).
 Then we show that $ker tau = U inter W$, and apply the first isomorphism theorem to obtain our desired